AstunTechnology/os-custom-geonetwork/README.md

 		git clone git@bitbucket.org:astuntech/docker-geonetwork.git
 		cd docker-geonetwork

  * Get an app password from bitbucket with **read** access to **repositories** and save it somewhere useful.
 You'll need this if you're going to try to use a custom war file downloaded from bitbucket later.
+If you've already done this for another Astun repo, you can clone over HTTPS with `git clone https://[BitBuckerUsername]@bitbucket.org/astuntech/docker-geonetwork.git`

 ### Running GeoNetwork locally using a standard image